nytimes/tamper/index.md

 ##### Google Protocol Buffers

-Integer packs are similar in concept to Protocol Buffer  [<tt>varints</tt>](https://developers.google.com/protocol-buffers/docs/encoding#varints): integer size is dynamically scaled to fit the value rather than fixed at 32 bits.
+Integer packs are similar in concept to Protocol Buffer  <tt>[varints](https://developers.google.com/protocol-buffers/docs/encoding#varints)</tt>: integer size is dynamically scaled to fit the value rather than fixed at 32 bits.
 However, the minimum size of a varint is one byte; for many applications Tamper requires only 2-5 bits for each item.

-[Protocol Buffers](https://developers.google.com/protocol-buffers/) are optimized for messaging details about a particular item; Tamper packs optimize for bulk categorical loads of data across many items.
+[Protocol Buffers](https://developers.google.com/protocol-buffers/) are optimized for messaging details about a particular item; Tamper packs optimize for bulk categorical loads across many items.